 This is such a mouthwatering cupcake that tastes just like an Almond Joy!

-I shared this yummy Almond Joy Cupcakes recipe over at Made From Pinterest a while back so it’s about time I shared it here with my readers!
+I shared this yummy Almond Joy Cupcakes recipe over at TGIF a while back so it’s about time I shared it here with my readers!